Use these functions to serialize an R object and write it

 serialize the contents of the R object using

-upload that serialization to a Box file
+write_funupload that serialization to a Box file

-The default serialization-function is rio::export()
+The default serialization-function is rio::export().

-function currently supports only data.frame
+The rio::export() function currently supports only data.frame;

-to serialize lists, you may wish to use jsonlite::toJSON()
+to serialize lists, you may wish to use jsonlite::toJSON().

-is used to write R objects to Box files
+Please note that box_write() is used to write R objects to Box files

 using standard formats.
-To write R objects as .RData
+To write R objects as .RData files,

-you can use box_save()
+you can use box_save().